Peter-Kocsis/camera-distortion/README.md

 # Camera distorsion
 ![example workflow name](https://github.com/Peter-Kocsis/camera-distortion/workflows/Build/badge.svg)

-A module for handling camera distorsion.
-Originally developed for fisheye-removal.
+A module for handling camera distorsion, originally developed for fisheye-removal.
+The project is written in Python, consists of a pacakge and an application for media undistortion.

 ### Features
-* Camera calibration: Determine the intrinsic camera parameters
+* **Camera calibration**: Determine the intrinsic camera parameters from calibration images or calibration video
-* Image undistorsion
-* Video undistorsion
+* **Image undistorsion**: Undistort images given the intrinsic camera parameters
+* **Video undistorsion**: Undistort videos given the intrinsic camera parameters

 ## Python package

+The `camera_distortion` module is developed for easily undistort images and videos.
+Currently, it has three main submodules:

+### Collect
+Collecting calibration images from a video sequence

+### Calibration
+Calculating intrinsic parameters from calibration images

+### Undistortion
+Undistorting images and videos given the intrinsic camera parameters

 ### Installation
 TBD